Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Threats to Validity

-\textbf{Representativeness of Studied Translation Strategies.} The representativeness of the studied translation strategies and prompts is another potential threat to our study, impacting the meaningfulness of our observations.
-To mitigate this threat, we studied five translation strategies, including one direct translation strategy, which is the commonly used approach in existing studies and practices, as well as two pseudocode-based translation strategies and two hybrid translation strategies.
+\textbf{Representativeness of Studied Translation Strategies.} The representativeness of the studied translation strategies and prompts is another potential threat to our study, affecting the meaningfulness of our observations.
+To mitigate this threat, we studied five code translation strategies, including one direct translation strategy commonly used in LLM-based code translation studies and practices \cite{icse24translationllmsurvey,fse24llmtranslation}, as well as two pseudocode-based translation strategies and two hybrid translation strategies.
 The pseudocode-based strategies emulate the human practices of semantic translation on natural languages \cite{newmark1981semantictranslation} and are implemented in a transitive translation manner following \cite{icse25intertrans}.
 The hybrid strategies are based on straightforward result combination to explore the helpfulness of the combined advantages of strategies, considering the feasibility of selecting multiple translation candidates based on original programs \cite{icse25intertrans}.
 We carefully designed the prompts following existing studies of direct code translation \cite{fse24llmtranslation,icse24translationllmsurvey} and pseudocode-based code generation \cite{pseudoeval}.
 Thus, they can reflect the typical usage of these strategies and prompts and lead to meaningful observations.